dan-holmes/Instagram/README.md

  - There are currently no tests due to lack of time.
  - Missing features: comments, likes and post ownership.
  - No CSS styling yet.
- - Naming of pages, naming of project folder, unused welcome page.